ZaninAndrea/webvalley_notes/sigproc.md

 Prediction and understanding are 2 different things: I can understand that a tree is a tree without knowing the mechanism of photosyntesis

 Being able to predict something will not always lead to understanding how it works

+## Preprocessing
+The preprocessing needs to be reproducible, otherwise it's useless

+Preprocessing has to tell noise and signal apart, the task is harder for weaker signals.

+Issue list:
+- background removal
+    * I can find the local minima
+    * choosing the window size is an issue
+- peak picking
+    * I can find a local maxima
+    * choosing the window size is again an issue
+- denoising
+    * you can use a local average (again window size)
+    * wavelet denoising
+    * you have to smooth the right amount, so to remove noise, but not features
+- alignment
+    * peaks may be not aligned, due to issues with the machine or environment
+- normalization
+    * needed for quantitative measurements

+## Spectrometry for medicine
+With mass spectrometry you could use the spectra to identify the pathogen in minutes (nowadays it takes 2/3 days).

+You can also use the data from mass spectrometry of the gases released when cutting with an electrical knife to classify the tissues.
+This technique can be used both for cancer sniffing and monitoring food processing.

+I can find the local minima and then draw a smooth curve